This is the third review of the short fiction nominated for a 2017 Nebula Award. You can see earlier reviews here and here.

-Note: This is review number five of the six short stories nominated for the Nebula Award in 2017.
-You will find the full list of nominees here, and the other reviews this year in the most recent posts.
+This is the first review of the short stories nominated for the 2017 Nebula Awards.
+The full list of nominees is here.